Hojo Cuff

 2Make two wraps around your right leg, moving up the leg toward your body.

-The running end has been pulled toward the top of the image, so that it crosses over both wraps and then exits at the top right of the image.
+The working end has been pulled toward the top of the image, so that it crosses over both wraps and then exits at the top right of the image.

 3Cross over both wraps, going over the standing part right where it meets the leg.

-The running end now turns down immediately after crossing over the two wraps.
+The working end now turns down immediately after crossing over the two wraps.
 It goes under both wraps, then exits at the bottom of the image.

 4Go underneath the wraps.